-- Price: Yes, prices may vary considerably depending upon where you’re shopping but you will need to be thinking about somewhere in the region of around $500-$650 for your new robot pal.
+- Price: Yes, prices may vary considerably depending upon where you’re shopping but you will need to be thinking about somewhere in the region for your new robot pal.
 I’ve had good luck finding deals here.

 - Might Not Quite Measure up to Upright Vacuum: Truth to tell, good as the basic cleaning is, it still doesn’t quite compare to some of the meatier-performance conventional vacuum cleaners.
 If you run one of those over a floor previously cleaned by the 790, there is a fair chance you’re going to find that you have still picked up some additional dust and hair.
 That may lead some to conclude that this is a subsidiary rather than a sole vacuum cleaner – and that might be seen by many as being something of an expensive luxury;